opulent/opulent/README.md

     li > a href=link_to_register Sign Up
 ```

+### Elegant
+Markup should beautiful and clean.
+Opulent makes markup a pleasant experience.

+### Reusable
+Completely DRY, in opulent you can define reusable markup elements easily.

+### Full Featured
+Everything you need, right from the start.
+Ready for all the major Ruby frameworks.

+### Performant
+Opulent is lightweight, blazing fast.
+Performance is measured with every release.

-__Starting to feel it?__ There's so much more you can do with Opulent.
+__Like it?__ There's so much more you can do with Opulent.

 [Read the Documentation](http://opulent.io/documentation/)